macris-xiao/disa-user-guide/doc/0I_Offloadable_flows.rst

 #.
 The input port of the flow is:

     #.
 A physical port or VF on an Agilio SmartNIC or;
     #.
-A VXLAN vport whose ingress packets are received on a physical port
+A supported tunnel vport whose ingress packets are received on a
-       on an Agilio SmartNIC (flow rule must include outer IP addresses and use the default VXLAN port 4789) and whose egress action is to a VF port on an Agilio SmartNIC.
+       physical port on an Agilio SmartNIC and whose egress action is to a VF port on an Agilio SmartNIC.

 #.
 If present, the output action outputs to:

     #.
 A physical port or VF on the same Agilio SmartNIC as the input port or;
     #.
-A VXLAN vport whose egress packets are sent on a physical port
+A tunnel vport whose egress packets are sent on a physical port of the
-       of the same Agilio SmartNIC as the input port.
+       same Agilio SmartNIC as the input port.

 #.
-Only the input port or output port may be a VXLAN tunnel, not both.
+Only the input port or output port may be a tunnel vport, not both.

+Supported tunnel vports:

+- VXLAN tunnel vports are supported as of upstream Linux kernel v4.16 and OVS v2.8, RHEL/CentOS 7.5 and Ubuntu 18.04 LTS.

+- Geneve tunnel vports are supported as of upstream Linux kernel v4.16 and OVS v2.8, RHEL 7.6 and Ubuntu 18.10.
+Confirmation of support in CentOS 7.6 is pending its release.

+- Support for Geneve options has been accepted for inclusion in upstream Linux kernel v4.19 and OVS v2.11.
+Support in RHEL, CentOS and Ubuntu is pending.

+UDP-based tunnel vports must use the default UDP port for the tunnel type:

+- VXLAN: port 4789.
+- Geneve: port 6801.

 Other than output and the implicit drop action, flows using the following actions may be offloaded: